 In Florida law, divorce is known as “dissolution of marriage.”
 If you have no children, are not pregnant, agree on division of property, and no one is seeking alimony you may qualify for a “Simplified Dissolution of Marriage”.
 If you do not qualify for the “Simplified Dissolution of Marriage” then you can file using the other method which is called “Regular Dissolution of Marriage.”

 Every case is different and dissolution of marriage cases can be particularly complicated.
+Having an experienced divorce and family law attorney who is familiar with the judiciary in Plant City, Tampa and Polk County is important.
 This is a broad overview of how cases generally proceed.
 There are many points at which something may complicate the progress of a case and this summary does not discuss every possible event.
 This is another reason it is important to have an experienced attorney representing you.

 Step 1: Filing a Petition